cnnrbrn/noroff-programming-foundations-content/recommended.md

 ### Retrieving variables from the querystring

-The querystring is the part in a URL after the `?`.
+The querystring is the part of a URL after the `?`.

 If you do a google search and look at the URL, you will see it contains a lot of variables and values after the `?`.